gabrielenava/matlab-multi-body-sim_app/README.md

 ## Operating system

-The code has been developed and tested on Ubuntu 18.04.
+The code has been developed and tested on Ubuntu 18.04.5 with MATLAB 2020a.

 ## Dependencies